 that takes a string parameter called filename and reads from a file of that name and returns a list, say L, consisting of two lists.
 L[0] is required to be the list of all distinct, lowercase words of length at least 4 in the given file and L[1] is required to be the corresponding list of frequencies of these words.
-For example, the if the function returns ''' [["hello", "this", "ball", "bombastic"], [3, 7, 1, 5]] ''' this means that in the file that was read by the function, the word "hello" appears three times, the word "this" appears seven times, etc. It should be clear to you that the way to write this function is to repeatedly call the function parse(s) and do some additional processing of the lists of words returned by these calls. (c) Write a function with header def mostFrequentWords(wordList, frequencyList, k):
+For example, if the function returns this means that in the file that was read by the function, the word "hello" appears 3 times, the word "this" appears 7 times, etc. It should be clear to you that the way to write this function is to repeatedly call the function parse(s) and do some additional processing of the lists of words returned by these calls.